 Heat packs are a great way to protect temperature-sensitive plants during delivery.
 It will keep the temperature regulated so that it won’t get too hot or too cold.

-Extreme temperatures can damage your plants.
-This can happen whether you’re shipping in the summer or winter because plants are sensitive to changes in temperature.
+Extreme temperatures will cause plant breakage.
+It can happen whether you’re shipping in the summer or winter because plants are sensitive to changes in temperature.

 6. Manage your shipping options